Metasurface Engineering with Tantalum Pentoxide-Coated Microspheres: Tailoring Optical Resonances and Enhancing Local Density of States: Introduction

 These quantities provide a direct bridge between far-field resonances observable in reflection and transmission, the near-field LDOS, and the measured fluorescence.\cite{LodahlRMP}

-Tantalum pentoxide (Ta$_2$O$_5$, tantala) is a high-index dielectric with excellent optical properties in the visible and near-infrared: it combines a refractive index around 2.0--2.2 with very low absorption and a small thermo-optic coefficient.\cite{Steinlechner2018,Belt2017,Wang2021,Subramanian2009,ZhangLSA} Ta$_2$O$_5$ is widely used in high-reflectivity coatings for gravitational-wave detectors,\cite{Steinlechner2018} in low-loss waveguides and microresonators,\cite{Belt2017,Wang2021,Subramanian2009} and more recently in high-performance metasurfaces for focusing, holography and structural colour.\cite{ZhangLSA} Ta$_2$O$_5$ waveguides have also been exploited for fluorescence detection in evanescent-field configurations.\cite{Schmitt2008,Grandin2006} In this context, Ta$_2$O$_5$ offers a low-loss alternative to metals for SEF, capable of enhancing local fields and LDOS without the strong non-radiative quenching typical of plasmonic substrates.\cite{Lakowicz,Kuehn2006}
+Self-assembled monolayers of PS microspheres form hexagonally close-packed colloidal crystals over large areas at low cost.\cite{Mie1908} Coated with metal overlayers, these arrays are well-established SEF and SERS platforms, whose plasmonic resonances are tunable through the metal thickness and type.\cite{Nechita,Kuehn2006} Replacing the metal with a high-index dielectric overlayer could transform these systems into photonic crystals metasurfaces that support Mie-type and guided-mode resonances, but this direction has remained largely unexplored.\cite{Kuznetsov2016,Staude2017} To the best of our knowledge, the combination of colloidal self-assembly with a high-index dielectric coating to produce a functional metasurface has not been explored.
+A key challenge is that, unlike plasmonic systems where richer empirical and theoretical toolkits exist, dielectric colloidal-based metasurfaces currently lack a quantitative design framework that connects fabrication geometry to LDOS and measurable fluorescence response.

-Self-assembled monolayers of PS microspheres form hexagonally close-packed colloidal crystals over large areas.\cite{Mie1908} Metal films over such microsphere arrays are well-known platforms for SEF and SERS, where tunable plasmonic resonances provide strong near-field enhancement.\cite{Nechita,Kuehn2006} Replacing the metal with a high-index dielectric overlayer could transform these systems into photonic crystals or metasurfaces that support Mie-type and guided-mode resonances.\cite{Kuznetsov2016,Staude2017} The resulting hybrid PS/Ta$_2$O$_5$ shells are expected to support thickness-dependent resonances whose position and strength can be engineered to overlap a chosen emitter band.
+Tantalum pentoxide (Ta$_2$O$_5$, tantala) is a strong candidate for this role.
+It combines a refractive index around 2.0--2.2 across the visible spectrum with near-zero absorption, a small thermo-optic coefficient, and full compatibility with standard thin-film deposition and CMOS fabrication. \cite{Steinlechner2018,Belt2017,Wang2021,Subramanian2009,ZhangLSA} Ta$_2$O$_5$ is widely used in high-reflectivity coatings for gravitational-wave detectors,\cite{Steinlechner2018} in low-loss waveguides and microresonators,\cite{Belt2017,Wang2021,Subramanian2009} and more recently in high-performance metasurfaces for focusing, holography and structural colour.\cite{ZhangLSA} Ta$_2$O$_5$ waveguides have also been exploited for fluorescence detection in evanescent-field configurations.\cite{Schmitt2008,Grandin2006} In this context, Ta$_2$O$_5$ offers a low-loss alternative to metals for SEF, capable of enhancing local fields and LDOS without the strong non-radiative quenching typical of plasmonic substrates.\cite{Lakowicz,Kuehn2006} Compared to other high-index dielectrics, Ta$_2$O$_5$ combines a higher refractive index than Si3N4 with broader transparency than TiO$_2$, and lower deposition complexity than HfO$_2$, making it particularly well suited for conformal visible-range coatings on polymer microsphere lattices.
+Its use in colloidal-based photonics for LDOS engineering, however, has not been reported.